Poker, Power & Playboy: The hidden patriarchy in play

 1811 Women playing cards

-Similar to architecture, many women players try to distance themselves from being “woman players”.
-As a way to minimise any discrimination against them they adopt the playboy mentality and play the neutrality card.
-However, as Susan Bordo explains “In a culture that is in fact constructed by gender duality … one cannot simply be ‘human’ ….
-Our language, intellectual history, and social forms are ‘gendered’; there is no escape from this fact and from its consequences on our lives.”
+Susan Bordo identified the impossibility of this decades ago: “In a culture that is in fact constructed by gender duality… one cannot simply be ‘human’… Our language, intellectual history, and social forms are ‘gendered’; there is no escape from this fact.”

 “Are women in design different from men in design?
-Yes or no. At the moment I would say not sufficiently different, because most of the pressures on us are to mimic and match what men are doing in the field.
-Is there a woman’s design?
-I hope there isn’t a style; I think style is what we’re trying to forget about.
-I hope there is a woman’s attitude and this is what we should be gaining.
-Women can use their special talents to greatly improve our very mixed up physical world.
-Women can make great contributions by developing their own personal pluralism, by being both feminine and masculine, and by helping others, mainly men, do the same.
-At the very best I believe that there are valid expressions of male and female principles in design, and it ‘s the female factor that is decidedly lacking in what is happening in our world today.”
+Yes or no. At the moment I would say not sufficiently different, because most of the pressures on us are to mimic and match what men are doing in the field… Women can make great contributions by developing their own personal pluralism, by being both feminine and masculine, and by helping others, mainly men, do the same.
+At the very best I believe that there are valid expressions of male and female principles in design, and it’s the female factor that is decidedly lacking in what is happening in our world today.”
 Jane Thompson

 Young Women's Republican Club of Milford, Connecticut in 1941